|

 educational about Briards, breeding, genetics as well as pictures and

-information on my awesome dogs.
+information on my own dogs (who are of course fabulous.)
 If you have any questions--please do

 not hesitate to contact me.